Orion (Star Trek)

 The Orions are a fictional extraterrestrial humanoid species in the American science fiction franchise Star Trek, making their first appearance in the initial pilot for Star Trek: The Original Series, "The Cage".
 Susan Oliver portrayed the first Orion seen on screen, when her human character Vina was transformed into one, although it was Majel Barrett who underwent the original makeup test.
 The footage was subsequently used in the two-part episode "The Menagerie".
 Yvonne Craig, who was considered for the role of Vina, later played an Orion in "Whom Gods Destroy".

 Male Orions made their first appearance in the Star Trek: The Animated Series episode "The Pirates of Orion" but did not appear in live action until the Star Trek: Enterprise episode "Borderland", which also featured female Orions.
-Orion women have also been seen in the films Star Trek and Star Trek Into Darkness, and the animated series Star Trek: Lower Decks features an Orion as a main character.
-Females of the species have become known as Orion slave girls, who have become popular among fans as costumes.
+Orion women have also been seen in the films Star Trek and Star Trek Into Darkness, The animated series Star Trek: Lower Decks depicted Orions' as a matriarchal society, and features D'Vana Tendi, an Orion as a main character.
+Females of the species have become known as Orion slave girls, who have become popular among fans as cosplay.

+The Orions' homeworld, Orion, is located in the Orionis system, in the Orion sector of the Alpha Quadrant.
+It is an M class world of hills, grassland and rocky coastlines.
+Orion society is a carefully balanced contradiction.
+While the nobility and ruling elements are entrenched in criminal activity, the planet itself seems mostly free of rampant crime thanks to the strict laws preventing inter-house conflict.
+There is a degree of respect and maintained civility on the planet that encourages outsiders to visit and trade in safety despite it being the seat of an interstellar criminal organization.